sn-lab/MouseGoggles/README.md

 # About MouseGoggles
 A dual-SPI-display mouse-sized VR headset, powered by Raspberry Pi and the Godot game engine.
+Check out our preprint on Research Square! https://doi.org/10.21203/rs.3.rs-3301474/v1

 ![(left) A Raspberry Pi 4 uniquely controlling 2 circular displays. (right) Render of a head-fixed mouse on a treadmill with a VR headset](https://github.com/sn-lab/MouseGoggles/blob/main/Images/mouseVRheadsetIntro.png)